 Photo via Disney Cruise Line News

-With three massive new ships
+With not two, but three new ships